 Fully modular power supply

 Full-Modular power supplies are power supplies where you can remove all cables, without exception.
 Making handling and installation more convenient when managing cables.

-The modular power supplies, in addition to ensuring good aesthetics to the computer and good cable management, also allow for better air circulation inside the case, which in turn improves hardware cooling somewhat, and a well cooled one increases the life of some components.
+As it is a modular power supply, in addition to ensuring good computer aesthetics and good cable management, it also allows for better air circulation inside the case, which improves hardware cooling a little, and good cooling increases life. useful components.